 On September 13, Health Canada announced that another impurity, N-nitrosodiethylamine (NDEA), was found in valsartan that was manufactured by Zeijiang Huahai Pharmaceuticals (ZHP) in China.

 The FDA also discovered NDEA in some ZHP-manufactured valsartan through testing.
-According to the European Medicines Agency (EMA), NDEA has been found in valsartan made by ZHP since they changed its manufacturing process in 2012.
+According to the European Medicines Agency (EMA), NDEA has been found in valsartan made by ZHP since it changed its manufacturing process in 2012.
 NDEA, like NDMA, is classified as a possible human carcinogen.

 This is the sort of information that will fuel the passion of those considering bringing a valsartan lawsuit because of the risk of getting cancer.

 What do we know about NDEA?

 Both NDEA and NDMA belong to the compound class known as nitrosamines.
 Many nitrosamine compounds are found in cosmetics, pesticides, and tobacco products.
 Significant levels can be found in food and beverages such as beer, fish, and cured meats.
 Nitrosamines have been tested to cause cancer in animals which suggests that they are carcinogenic to humans.

 According to the NIH, NDEA is a clear, yellow-tinted liquid.
 It is used as a gasoline and lubricant additive.
 In plastics, it is used as an antioxidant and stabilizer.
 Despite research done on NDEA, there is not much that we know about it.
 According to Health Canada, “the new information regarding NDEA is very limited at this time.”
 They also noted that they will assess the issue and provide updates as soon as new information becomes available.

 However, what we do know is that NDEA is considered relatively harmful to human health.
 The World Health Organization (WHO) considered it a Group 2A carcinogen.
 Sigma-Aldrich notes that it is carcinogenic in all animal species tested.
 They also mention that the main “target organs are the nasal cavity, trachea, lung, esophagus, and liver.”
 In addition, it is found in tobacco smoke.

 What you should do if you are currently taking valsartan?